callstack/byorg-ai/docs/src/docs/core/plugins.md

 Those two concepts are similar, but have one important difference.

 - Middlewares are run before response to user
+- Your middleware can be run before, or after call to `next` to perform actions after or before getting response from AI.
-- Effects are run after
+- Effects are run after giving response to user

 As an example, because of that, you can use Effects for gathering analytics about usage, or log to DB without addind any waiting time for the user.
+Be aware that until all Middlewares finish processing, sending response to user is blocked.

 ## Middleware Example